tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/initiation-process.md

 4. **Potential Enhancements**:
    * Always include some initial potential enhancements
    * These enable autonomous operation if no user input is provided

+5. **Optimized 1000xplans Usage**:
+   * Follow the guidelines in `1000xbrain/system/cycle-manager/knowledge/1000xplans-usage.md`
+   * Only write to the USER REQUEST SECTION template in notes.md
+   * Remember that 1000xplans is primarily Tyler's domain for input